lockie/re-frame-cookie-fx/README.md

 ### 2. Registration & Use

+_Note: Due to recent breaking changes to ClojureScript 1.9's use of spec, version 0.0.2 of this library requires that you use ClojureScript 1.9.542 or later_

 In the namespace where you register your event handlers, prehaps called `handlers.cljs`, you have two things to do: